sesamesoftware/DeploymentGuide/Datasources/Vertica.md

    2. Database:
    3. Schema: *Usually the same as database Username typically uppercase*
    4. Port:
-   5. User: *login name for database user*
+   5. User: *Login name for database user*
    6. Password: *Password for database user*
    7. SSH User Name
    8. SSH Password
    9. pem Key File Location: *Location of the .pem private key file.*
-   10. pem Key Pass Phrase: Password
+   10. pem Key Pass Phrase: *Password of the pem Key file*
    11. Compression
        1. TAR
        2. GunZip
    12. Utility Host: *Host where the file will be loaded*
-   13. Remote Directory Help
+   13. Remote Directory
    14. SSH Port: *Default 22*
    15. Batch Size *Default 500*
    16. First Record Date *Default 1970-01-01*
    17. Date Fields *See below*
-   18. Schema Prefix *Default UPPER*
+   18. Schema Prefix Case: *UPPER/LOWER, if required.*
-   19. Tablename Case *Default UPPER*
+   19. Tablename Case: *UPPER/LOWER, if required.*
-5. Click Test
-   1. If you see Connection Test Successful
-6. If the Datasource is being use as a source
+5. If the Datasource is being use as a source:
       1. Date fields
          1. This is a comma separated list of fields that contain dates for use in incremental downloads.
          2. Choose any and all date fields in the Schema that are altered during a create or update of the records.
          3. The order of precedence is from left to right in what date field is chosen.
 Given a date field list `LastModifiedDate, CreatedDate` when the tables is queried it will check first if `LastModifiedDate` exists if it does, it will use that for incremental.
 If it doesn't then it will use `CreateDate`.
 If neither exist it will do a full table pull.
       2. First Record Date
-      1. the oldest date found in the schema for the fields in the date field list.
-This helps to avoid slow startup of initial load will it queries empty time.
+         1. The oldest date found in the schema for the fields in the date field list.
+This helps to avoid slow startup of initial load where it will query empty time.
+6. Click Test
-7. Click Save and Close.
+7. Once you see Connection Test Successful, click Save and Close.

 ---